timothyholmes/mottled-moth-rocks/_drafts/process.md

 ## The First of the Year

 I choose to start my goal setting at the start of the New Year.
-The annual turning of the calendar offers a natural time every year to take stock of life and reevaluate direction.
+The annual turning of the calendar offers a natural time to take stock of life and reevaluate direction.
 At this point I select a few projects and overarching goals to work on throughout the year, using [my virtues](/system/2024/08/14/virtues.html) to guide the selections.
 As always, start small and select a reasonable number of items to be done.
 There're few things that knock one off track with as much efficiency as trying to do too much.

+> Simplicity, simplicity, simplicity!
+I say, let your affairs be as two or three, and not a hundred or a thousand; instead of a million count half a dozen, and keep your accounts on your thumb nail.
+In the midst of this chopping sea of civilized life, such are the clouds and storms and quicksands and thousand-and-one items to be allowed for, that a man has to live, if he would not founder and go to the bottom and not make his port at all, by dead reckoning, and he must be a great calculator indeed who succeeds.
+Simplify, simplify.
+- Henry David Thoreau, Walden

 I set [goals for 2024](/annual/2024/01/24/annual-goals.html) in this fashion.
 Here's a subset of my goals set for the year:
 * Releasing a new batch of Mottled Moth songs
 * Visiting friends out of state
 * Developing a website
 * Improve my culinary skills

+It's worth noting that perfection and completing every item on the list is not neccessarily the goal here.
+Things come up, and priorities change as new opportunities emerge.
+For instance one of my goals this year was to take my film photography, something I do off and on for fun, and compile it into a Zine of some sort.
+When I started slotting this into my life, I realized that I was not prepared to do the work properly to get this done in a satisfying fastion.
+I find that it's helpful to know when to drop an idea, so that efforts are not spread past their usefulness.

 ## The First of the Month